 - Secondary schools will send information of potential graduates (contact information, marks and transcripts) to the application centres for Ontario colleges and universities to support the student’s postsecondary applications.

 - Teachers may record or photograph students as part of their educational program for the purpose of assessment and evaluation.
 These are sometimes shared with students and parents as appropriate.
 Sometimes teams of teachers share this evidence of student learning amongst themselves in order to improve instructional strategies.

-- From time to time, E-BEST collaborates with university researchers to enhance the research potential within the board.
+- From time to time, Research & Analytics collaborates with university researchers to enhance the research potential within the board.
 When student personal information is shared with university researchers so that they can assist with board research, all identifiers are removed from the data (i.e., names, OENs) so that the data is anonymous.
 University researchers make use of the findings (e.g., patterns, trends, correlations) from our research by sharing them with the larger education community, and by contributing to education knowledge in journal publications and conference presentations.